Healthdirect Free Australian health advice you can count on.

 • Buprenorphine is an opioid medicine available on prescription from your doctor.

-• Buprenorphine is used for the treatment of severe pain.
-It is also used in treatment plans for heroin dependence (and other opioid dependence).
+• Buprenorphine is sometimes prescribed for the treatment of severe pain.

-• Buprenorphine is associated with potentially serious side effects and should be used under the close supervision of your doctor.
+• Buprenorphine can cause serious side effects and should only be used under close supervision of a doctor.

 What is buprenorphine?

-Buprenorphine is an opioid medicine that is available on prescription from your doctor.
+Buprenorphine is an opioid medicine that is only available on prescription from your doctor.

 LOOKING FOR A MEDICINE? — See this list of medicines that contain buprenorphine to find out more about a specific medication.